ce1ebrimbor/project-roadwatch/README.md

 [![Build Status](https://travis-ci.com/daniel-sasu/project-roadwatch.svg?token=nNtzabkAyK14ViXe6y4n&branch=master)](https://travis-ci.com/daniel-sasu/project-roadwatch)

-Every year the French Interior Ministry publishes an enourmous amound of data on the road accidents occured in the country.
+Every year the French Interior Ministry publishes an enormous amount of data on the road accidents occurred in the country.

-The data contains the description of location, weather conditions, circumnstances of the accidents and the resulted casualties.
+The data contains the description of location, weather conditions, circumstances of the accidents and the resulted casualties.
 Details [here](https://www.data.gouv.fr/fr/datasets/base-de-donnees-accidents-corporels-de-la-circulation/)

 The goal of this project is to create a resource in the form of an api/app which will allow to effectively query, manipulate and visualize the data.